 Hanroe Erasmus, the executive chef of March Restaurant kindly gave me their eggs Benedict recipe to share.
 It’s a classic version made the proper chefs way.
 It is also at this point that I have to admit that emulsions are not my strong point.
 While I have made hollandaise the correct way before, I now find it easier to do a ‘cheats’ version.
 I do however insist on reducing very good quality white wine vinegar as does Hanroe, and he adds finely chopped chives which are lovely.

 I also made his more ‘classic’ version and used a whole wheat english muffin.

-For my brown mushroom version I simply added a knob of butter into the middles of a large brown mushrooms and drizzled over some olive oil.
+For my brown mushroom version I simply added a knob of butter into the middles of large brown mushrooms and drizzled over some olive oil.
 You could add a few drops of chipotle flavoured Tabasco, a few dried herbs or whatever you fancy.
-Bake in an oven pre heated to 180C / 350 F for 20 minutes.
+Bake in an oven preheated to 180C / 350 F for 20 minutes.
 I wilted baby spinach leaves in my steamer and filled the mushroom hollow with these when baked.
-On top of that I placed a slice of prosciutto and a soft poached egg – poached according to chef Hanroe’s method, and then spooned over a generous layer of hollandaise sauce.
+On top of that, I placed a slice of prosciutto and a soft poached egg – poached according to chef Hanroe’s method and then spooned over a generous layer of hollandaise sauce.
 A sprinkle of finely snipped chines and a grind of black pepper and you are good to go to breakfast heaven.

-So delicious its perfect for lunch of supper too.Print
+So delicious it’s perfect for lunch or supper too.Print

 eggs benedict on roasted brown mushrooms